connectedacademy/talkingpictures/course/content/en/class1/info.md

 title: Evidence
 description: >-
   When everyone has the means to make and publish photographic images, what makes some stories more believable than others?
-What makes some photographers more believable than others?
 expectsubmission: false
 ---